UweDomaratius/GermanIndustries/doc/readme_english.md

 <a name="cargo_COAL"></a>
 ### Coal

-Coal was the main driver of industrializaton in the 19th century, begin required to power steam engines.
+Coal was the main driver of industrializaton in the 19th century, being required to power steam engines.
 With the introduction of railway steam engines and later on power plants to produce electricity, the demand for coal rose rapidly.

 Germany had relevant coal deposits, and the areas were coal was mined became industrial centers, such as the Ruhr area and Silesia.
 Coal remained important throughout the 20th century, but it was phased out in many areas for environmental reasons.